Relationships with Society

 Supply Chain Risk Management

-Therefore, reducing these risks to procurement and logistics is a material issue.
-In line with our commitment to the TCFD recommendations, we are identifying risks faced by our domestic and overseas suppliers and building a system to prepare for and respond to various risks and disasters through digital transformation of monitoring systems and risk assessment systems.
+Therefore, reducing these risks to procurement and logistics is an important issue.
+We are identifying risks faced by our domestic and overseas suppliers and building a system to prepare for and respond to various risks and disasters through digital transformation of monitoring systems and risk assessment systems.